 Over half of 4,000 UK species assessed between 1970 and 2013 have declined in number.
 Of 8,000 UK species of highest conservation concern, 1,200 species (15%) are now extinct or threatened with extinction (State of nature report, 2016).
 This decline has been linked to habitat changes and loss through new development, amongst other causes (UK 2018 biodiversity indicators).

-Reduced planning capacity
+Constrained planning capacity

+It is a statutory duty for all public authorities to have regard for biodiversity conservation.
 The planning system offers an opportunity to reverse biodiversity loss through promoting wildlife conservation and restoration.
 However, only one third of local authorities have an in-house ecology officer (ALGE, 2013) requiring external consultants or non-expert planners to assess the many thousands of planning applications received.

 Small-scale developers are often unaware that their planning applications are incomplete because they have not sought expert ecological advice as a part of their application.
 This can result in delays and additional knock-on costs, such as when unforeseen ecological surveys have to be carried out during particular seasons.